What is the Ministry Formation program?

 - offer leadership in an area of ministry

 - develop pastoral skills for a particular area of ministry

 You and your parish benefit from the Ministry Formation Program!
 Well trained lay ministers will promote the Gospel and encourage the involvement of others!

 Classes meet each year from September through May on nine Saturdays (9am-12:30pm), and nine Tuesday evenings (7pm-9pm).
 Thursday evenings in Dixon same time 7 – 9 pm.
 Classes include:

-Faith Development, Sacraments, Prayer, Leadership Skills, Old Testament, Communications Skills, New Testament, Theology of Ministry, Apologetics, Morality, Christology, Church History, Social Justice, Evangelization.
+Faith Development, Sacraments, Prayer, Leadership Skills, Old and New Testament, Communications Skills, Theology of Ministry, Theology of Church, Apologetics, Morality, Christology, Church History, Social Justice, Evangelization.
 The program includes a Specialization Day (March) and a Retreat Day (May) each year.

 Most sessions involve some required reading for preparation and written reflections after the class has been completed.
 Periodic meetings with a Sponsor give candidates an opportunity to fully assimilate and integrate their learning experiences.
 A Retreat is an important part of each year.